jean-pierreBoth/annembed/README.md

    time : 29s
 - hierarchical initialization
-  (This is only useful for large data embedding where we initialize the embedding for one layer of the Hnsw structure with the embedding of of the layer just above to speed up the process).
+  (This is useful for large data embedding where we initialize the embedding with first layers above the deeper populated ones of the Hnsw structure to speed up the process).

  ![mnist](Images/mnist-fashion-HB15S0.5G2E10k5-34s-compressed.jpg)